 According to DPM methodology each datapoint must include one and only one metric.
 As a result it is challenging to reflect a simple relation between two or more information modelled as typed dimension.
-As such challenge exists also in Solvency II DPM EIOPA decided to solve it by attaching a meaningless metric to set of typed dimensions if necessary.
+As such challenge exists, for instance in Solvency II reporting tables EIOPA decided to solve it in the DPM by attaching a meaningless metric to set of typed dimensions if necessary.
 Such a metric is created based on Boolean data type where the only acceptable value is 'true' - to reflect the existence of mentioned relation (see:Figure 16).